Nursing Practice, D.N.P.

 3. Evidence of a current unencumbered license as a Registered Nurse.

-4. Evidence of both RN and APRN licensure if applicable in the jurisdiction where the applicant plans to complete D.N.P. clinical hours.
+4. Evidence of both RN and APRN licensure if applicable in the jurisdiction where the applicant plans to complete the PM-DNP clinical hours (EBP Project).

 5. Two Professional References.